MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

  ## Run a sample transaction with ATP check

-Intelligent Order Management will now have the ability to perform Inventory checks as an independnet provider action.
+Intelligent Order Management will now have the ability to perform Inventory checks as an independent provider action.
 If the sales order lines are already assigned    a **Fulfillment Source** via a **policy** or **manual order creation**, one can orchestrate the order to perform independent inventory checks.
 If the above     **Settings** are enabled then this will also check on ATP dates and determine the **Material Availability Date** and **Estimated Shipment Date** on the sales order line.

 > [!NOTE]
 > The inventory checks will also happen as part of **Fulfillment and Returns optimization** and based on **ATP Settings**, the sales order lines will be updated      accordingly.